elikary/sigir2020/FP_metrics/README.md

 ## Evaluation

 For the evaluation stage we developed some scripts to run evaluation on each of the datasets we used.

-To run the evaluation scripts go to `sigir2020/FP_metrics` and run the following command:
+Run

+    $ cd sigir2020/FP_metrics/scripts
-    python main.py
+    $ python main.py

-NOTE: To run scripts in unix systems, you need to assign the right persmissions to each file.

-    chmod +x <scriptname>

 After the main script was run, you will see the results per each fold in `FP_metrics/evaluation/` as `<dataset-name>/<dataset-name_fold$i.csv>`.
 For instance `FP_metrics/evaluation/cm100k_observed/cm100_observed_fold1.csv`

 Figure here!

-Now to compute the average per each fold, you need to run:
+To compute the folds average per each dataset, in the same folder (scripts), run:

     python cross_validation.py